Civil Rights Center, U.S. Department of Labor

 - Cessation of harassing conduct

-- Temporary interim measures while inquiry into allegations of harassing conduct occur, including, but not limited to:
+- Temporary interim measures while inquiry into allegations of harassing conduct occurs, including, but not limited to:

 - Reassigning or relocating alleged harasser/victim